- Find Your Major

 - Life Sciences (animal sciences; plant sciences; ecology; cellular and molecular biology; genetics; immunology; biochemistry)

 - Medicine and Health; Behavioral and Social Sciences

 - Mathematics and Computer Science (computer engineering; applied mathematics; theoretical computer science)

-Significant awards may be available to students who compete in the regional and national symposia.
-Many university sponsors who conduct the regional symposia contribute scholarships, cash awards, and other prizes.
-The availability of these additional awards, type of award, and value vary by region.
-The Departments of the Army, Navy, and Air Force jointly sponsor the following awards:
+Significant awards may be available to students who compete in the Oklahoma and national symposia.
+The Departments of the Army, Navy and Air Force jointly sponsor the following awards:

-- A $500 award will be given to a teacher based on the number and quality of student presentations that reach the final round of competition.
-This award will be awarded at the discretion of the judges.
+- A $500 award will be given to a teacher based on the discretion of the judges.

 - An expense-paid trip to the National JSHS, awarded to five finalists at each regional symposium.
 The National symposium brings together over 360 participants in a program of educational and scientific exchange.